Laws related to divorce in Nepal/ Divorce Lawyer in Nepal/Divorce Process in Nepal

 The husband may file a case of divorce in any of the following circumstances even without the consent of the wife :

 (a) Except where the husband and wife are living separately after obtaining their partition share or separating bread and board in accordance with the law, if the wife has been living separately for three or more consecutive years, without the consent of the husband,

 (b) If the wife deprives the husband of maintenance costs or expels him from the house,

 (c) If the wife commits an act or conspiracy likely to cause grievous hurt or other severe physical or mental pain to the husband,

-(d) If the wife is proved to have made sexual relations with another person.
+(d) If the wife is proven to have relations with another person.

-The wife may file case of divorce in any of the following circumstances, even without consent of the husband:
+The wife may file a case of divorce in any of the following circumstances, even without the consent of the husband:

 - If the husband deprives the wife of maintenance costs or expels her from home,

 - If the husband commits an act or conspiracy likely to cause grievous hurt or other severe physical or mental pain to the wife,